TB patients are still here, hoping to get better.

 How to remove all the dead who died from TB?

 The dead were not carried out in front of the other patients who still had hope of surviving.
 A patient’s mental state was an important factor in fighting the disease.

 Tunnel where dead bodies were sent from the hospital morgue to the outside

 world, out of sight of the patients who were still hoping to beat the disease.

 How to make the corpses safe for the living?

-What finally stopped this scourge in its tracks for good though was the discovery of the antibiotic which could defeat TB.
 In 1943, a brilliant American Ph.
 D candidate at Rutgers University, microbiologist Albert Schatz, discovered Streptomycin, a very powerful drug that kicked TB in the pants, ending its reign of terror!
 Nineteen years later, this Waverly Hills TB Sanitarium was able to close because of a lack of patients; What a joyful day that must have been!
 The buildings and the 29 acres they sat on were sold to a private owner, who opened up The Woodhaven Geriatrics Sanitarium in 1962.

 First floor reception area.